 Tremendous scientific advancements have been made in the last decade to prevent the transmission of HIV and improve the lives of people living with HIV.
 Today the world can see the possibility of an AIDS-free generation, but many challenges remain.
-In 2012 there were still 2.3 million new HIV infections and 35.3 million people living with the virus worldwide.
+In 2015 there were still 2.1 million new HIV infections and 36.7 million people living with the virus worldwide.

-We are committed to taking an active role in creating an AIDS-free generation by implementing evidence-based, cost-effective interventions in collaboration with country governments and other partners.
+PSI is committed to taking an active role in creating an AIDS-free generation by implementing evidence-based, cost-effective interventions in collaboration with country governments and other partners.

 In 2013, our HIV and STI programs averted an estimated 254,792 HIV infections and over 10.5 million DALYs.

 To address the burden of HIV in the countries where we work, PSI implements biomedical, behavioral and structural interventions using a combination of preventative actions.
 Read more about our interventions.